HER2 over-expression constitutes around 20% of all breast cancer.

 - Lack of estrogen and progesterone receptors (more often ER/PR negative)

-- Two fold risk of death as compared with those without over-expression.
+- Two fold risk of death as compared with those without over-expression (before trastuzumab was available).

 - Metastasised/ spread 3 times more often to the lungs, liver and brain and 3 times less often to the bone, which carry better prognosis.